u12206050/gridsome-plugin-algolia/README.md

 ## Known Issues

+**Q** Partial updates not working?
+All items being reindexed everytime.

+**A**
-**Q** Partial updates are updateing all items every time **A** Make sure that the fields you use to compare are either `Strings` or `Numbers`.
-Dates for example are converted to String when pushed to Algolia so they won't match unless you first convert the Date to a string eg.
+* Make sure that the fields you use to compare are either `Strings` or `Numbers`. *Dates* for example are converted to String when pushed to Algolia so they won't match unless you first convert the Date to a string eg.
+* Make sure each object has a unique `id` that you map to `objectID`

 ```
     itemFormatter: (item) => {
       return {
-        objectID: item.id,
+        objectID: item.id, // Unique id
         title: item.title,
         slug: item.slug,
-        modified: String(item.modified) // Converted to string
+        modified: String(item.modified) // Date converted to string
       }
     }
 ```